quic/quic-usb-drivers/sign/signReadme.txt

 Now, public keys becomes permanent part of UEFI Secure Boot key database.

-Please try again to install QUD driver from qpm server.
-Now signing and insertion of modules will be taken care by installer itself.
+Please try again to install quic-usb-drivers.
+Now signing and insertion of modules will be taken care by installer script itself.